FDA Software as a Medical Device (SaMD): Complete FDA Compliance Guide

 Unlike physical devices, SaMD may be updated and improved regularly, allowing for rapid feature additions, problem fixes, and adaptation to new medical data.

-Best Practices for Developing FDA-Compliant SaMD
+Best Practices for FDA-Compliant SaMD Development

 To personalize the process, consider your growth journey to be like building a house rather than hurrying to move in.
 Each phase, foundation, framing, and finishing, marks important quality and regulatory milestones.